 To get Google prompts on your Google Account, you need:

-- An iPhone with the Smart Lock app , the Gmail app , or Google app signed in to your Google Account.
+- An iPhone with the Smart Lock app , the Gmail app , the Google Photos app , the YouTube app , or Google app signed in to your Google Account.

 Based on the device and location info in the notification, you can: